 top of page

-When working with limited space, choose functional design elements that will help you maximize every square foot.
-Before getting started, consider what each room will be used for—whether as an office space, a place to entertain guests, or where you’ll spend your evenings lounging.
+When working with limited space, choosing functional design elements is crucial.
+This will help you maximize every square foot.
+Before starting, consider what each room will be used for—whether as an office, a place to entertain guests, or a cozy lounge corner.

-Depending on your specific needs, you may want to look for a dining table that can double as an office desk or a couch that can turn into a sofa bed.
+Depending on your needs, you may want to look for a dining table that can double as an office desk or a couch that transforms into a sofa bed.
+This proactive approach helps you choose multi-functional items.
+Design a layout that works with your typical habits instead of restricting them.
+Start with necessities and add layers as space permits.

 Consider Balance and Scale